seongju-hong/PACKT---Learning-Website-Development-with-Django/README.md

 ```
 ## Chapter 4: User Registration and Management
 ### Creating the Login Page
 Creating the login page like mentioned in the book will lead to an error trying to log in.
+The template is not changed much, it only needs an aditional line with `{% csrf_token %}`.
 The correct template is as follows:

 templates/registration/login.html
 ``` Html